eaglesoftghana/eaglesoftghana.github.io/README.md

-# Eaglesoft Ghana official website code
+# Eaglesoft Ghana official website repo

 Look at the [Eaglesoft Ghana](https://eaglesoftghana.com) to view website.

-## Check out our products
+## Check out our software products

 Check out the [Eaglesoft Products](https://eaglesoftghana.com/products) for more information.